PopovEvgeniy/gview/readme.txt

 About program modification

-Source code included in source.zip archive.
+The code is included in the source.zip archive.
 It can be compiled under Lazarus 2.2.2 or higher.

 Version history